EOSIO/eosio.cdt/docs/05_best-practices/08_abi/02_manually_write_an_ABI_file_explained.md

 ---

 - Advanced features of the newest version of the ABI will require manual construction of the ABI, and odd and advanced C++ patterns could capsize the generator's type deductions.
 So having a good knowledge of how to write an ABI should be an essential piece of knowledge of a smart contract writer.
-- Please refer to [developers.eos.io "How to Write an ABI File"](https://developers.eos.io/eosio-cpp/docs/how-to-write-an-abi) to learn about the different sections of an ABI.
+- Please refer to [Create an ABI File](00_understanding-abi-files.md#create-an-abi-file) to learn about the different sections of an ABI.

 ## Adding Ricardian Contracts and Clauses to ABI
 - The ABI generator will try to automatically import contracts and clauses into the generated ABI.
 There are a few caveats to this, one is a strict naming policy of the files and an HTML tag used to mark each Ricardian contract and each clause.